 Health Spending Account (HSA)

-A Health Spending Account (HSA) allows you to set aside some of your flex credits to pay for eligible out-of-pocket health or dental expenses that are not covered by your extended health and dental plans.
+A Health Spending Account (HSA) allows you to set aside some of your flex credits to pay for eligible out of pocket health or dental expenses that aren't covered by your extended health and dental plans.

 How it Works

 During your initial enrolment and every year during the open enrolment period, you decide whether to establish an HSA and indicate how many flex credits to allocate to it.
 Then, during the plan year, when you have out of pocket health or dental expenses for eligible items or services, you can claim them against funds in your account.

 First, use your flex credits for your non-taxable benefits—your extended health and dental plans.
 Next, allocate your remaining flex credits to a HSA (minimum $100).

 If you don't allocate your remaining flex credits to a HSA, the remaining flex credits are added to your salary, taxed, and then used to pay for your taxable benefits (Medical Services Plan coverage and/or Employee Basic Life Insurance), and any optional insurance products you elected.

 - Once flex credits are allocated to an HSA, you can only access those funds by claiming them for reimbursement of eligible expenses.
 You cannot cash in your HSA.